falconshark/hologram-image-upload/README.md

 - Using dropzone to upload multiple image files
 - Crop and preview image

+## Browser Support
+- All browsers which support canvas function.
+(IE 11 Will not be supported)

 ## Installation
 ```bash
 npm install hologram-image-upload --save